 If you suffered injuries in Ohio due to another party’s negligence, the law allows you to sue that party for your damages or losses.
 However, a legal rule known as the “statute of limitations” dictates that any lawsuit arising from an injury or accident must be filed in the civil court system within a certain period of time.

 In Ohio, the statute of limitations for filing a personal injury lawsuit, regarding a car accident, is typically within two years from the date of injury, according to Ohio Revised Code Section 2305.10.
 However, there are exceptions based on the specific circumstances of your case.
-For example, the legal deadline may vary depending on the type of personal injury claim.
+For example, the legal deadline may vary depending on the type of Columbus personal injury lawsuit.